Help others discover greater independence through equipment and technology

-To be considered for this course, you will be required to:
+To be considered for this course, you will be a person who:

-- have access to a personal computer or laptop and internet connection on a regular basis
+- Has access to a personal computer or laptop and internet connection on a regular basis

-- be able to attend 23 days of training in the Perth metro area over the duration of the course
+- Is able to attend 23 days of training in the Perth metro area over the duration of the course

 How to apply

-- What experience do you have in using equipment and technology, for either yourself or someone you care for?
+- What experience do you have in using equipment and technology, either for yourself or somebody you care for?

-- Why are you interested in becoming an Assistive Technology Mentor and what makes you the right candidate for this course?
+- Why are you interested in becoming an Assistive Technology Mentor and what makes you a perfect candidate?

-- The course requires a significant commitment in terms of your time, availability and ability to travel.
-How will you manage this commitment, and what support requirements would you need?
+- The course requires a significant commitment in terms of your time, availability and ability to travel in 2020 – how will you manage this commitment, and what support requirements would you need?